eth0fox/resonite-osx/README.md

 This repo contains scripts, patches & a custom engine runner for running Resonite on macOS using the Renderide renderer.

 This assumes you're running on an Apple Silicon Mac.
 Intel Macs are not supported.
+Apparently, macOS Sequoia also works best.
+I have heard of issues on macOS Tahoe & Golden Gate.

+**Current status:** It works, but:
+ - You will encounter many graphical issues due to Renderide not having full parity with the Unity renderer.
+ - It is very CPU & GPU intensive.
+  - GPU load is often due to Renderide running at the full resolution of the display.
+On a 14" MBP with "More space" scaling, it is about 8.5MPix (for comparison: 4K is about 8.3MPix)
+  - The IPC mechanism is not optimised for macOS, so there is a lot of CPU time spent just spinning for no reason.

 ## What Works
  - [x] Basic engine bring up